eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ## :fontawesome-solid-pump-soap: Use Sanitizer Scan

 Due to the fact that iceoryx works a lot with system memory, it should be ensured that errors like memory leaks are not introduced.
 To prevent this, we use the clang toolchain which offers several tools for scanning the codebase.
-One of them is the [Address-Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) which checks for example on dangling pointers.
+One of them is the [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) which checks e.g. for dangling pointers.

 The below-listed sanitizers are enabled at the moment.